 The information in this report can be recreated directly from the Ethereum blockchain, but we compile it here for the convenience of our community.
 We present the token flows in these blog posts to provide a clear and transparent resource to all.
 Just as we make our code and other materials publicly available, we make our token balances and flows open and accessible.

-b) Previous reports included lines 4-7 to report SJCX-STORJ conversions.
-As explained in our Q3 2019 STORJ Token Balances and Flow Report and in our Q4 2019 STORJ Token Balances and Flow Report, after providing ample notice to holders of SJCX, including via direct email messages and social media announcements, we executed on our plan to shut down the SJCX-STORJ converter at the end of 2019.
-Accordingly, rows 4-7, which previously reported such activity are now intentionally left blank, since there has been no conversion activity this year.
+b) SJCX-STORJ conversions historically were reported in rows 4-7.
+As explained in our Q3 2019 STORJ Token Balances and Flow Report and our Q4 2019 STORJ Token Balances and Flow Report, after providing ample notice to holders of SJCX, we executed our plan to shut down the SJCX-STORJ converter at the end of 2019.
+Accordingly, rows 4-7, which previously reported such activity are now intentionally left blank since there was no conversion in 2021 or 2022.

 The Company reports its tokens to management in two categories: